wavefrontHQ/docs/pages/doc/wavefront_api.md

 ![Generate API Token](/images/generate_token.png)

 {% include warning.html content="Do not share your API token with anyone.
 The token provides full access to the API.
-Accounts that have the token do not need to know a username/password"%}
+Accounts that have the token can authenticate without a username/password."%}